ZEN-universe/ZEN-garden/docs/files/zen_garden_in_detail/configurations 2.rst

     :widths: 10 10 10 20
     :delim: ;

 The settings of the timeseries aggregation algorithm are also specified in the ``analysis.json``.
 The following table summarizes the available timeseries aggregation settings and their default values.
-For further information on how to use the timeseries aggregation, see :ref:`use_tsa`.
+For further information on how to use the timeseries aggregation, see :ref:`Time series aggregation and representation`.
 Ina addition, :ref:`Time series aggregation and representation` and :ref:`time_parameters` provide helpful information on the time representation and the time parameters in ZEN-garden.

 .. csv-table:: Timeseries Aggregation Settings
     :header-rows: 1